-Google probably isn’t the first name you think of when you think about home audio, but they’ve been slowly changing that with their Google Home lineup.
-Even though they’re technically speakers, it’s hard to say that the Home and Home mini were made for listening to music.
+Google probably isn’t the first name that comes to mind when you think of home audio but the company changed that with its Google Home lineup (which it has since replaced with the Google Nest line of smart home products).
+Even though they’re technically speakers, it’s hard to say that the Nest Mini (formerly the Home Mini) was made for listening to music.
 They’re more for asking questions to the Google Assistant and maybe controlling your smart home appliances every now and then.
 That isn’t the case with the Google Home Max.
 This speaker is big, it’s beautifully designed, and what sets it apart from the rest of the line-up is that it was meant for music listening.
-But is the Google Home Max worth its price tag?
+The Google Home Max is officially discontinued now but if you can get one on sale, is it worth it?

 - People in the Google ecosystem.
 If you have a Chromecast you can ask your speaker to cast to your TV without ever picking up your remote.
 The same goes for YouTube and YouTube Music.